 Incorporating The Caption File into the Multimedia

 If your video is delivered through YouTube, including the NC State YouTube Channel, all you need to do is provide the transcript of your video.
 YouTube has the technology built into it to automatically synchronize your transcript with the video.
 When submitting a video to University Communications for the NC State YouTube channel, you will need to also submit a transcript of your video.
-For further information on captions and YouTube, read the following information from Google
+For further information on captions and YouTube, see Translation Tools.

 YouTube also has technology to automatically create captions by using speech recognition technology, but again, the results will not be accurate enough to be used as captions without first doing a lot of editing.

 All events, whether live or recorded, fall under the same requirements as all other Information and Communication Technology (ICT) resources, as per Section 3 of the ICT Accessibility Regulation.
 If the resource is available to a group where the functional limitations of all of the users are not known, then captioning must be provided.
 This includes, but is not limited to resources available to the public.

 If the functional limitations of everyone in the group that has access to the resource is known, captioning only has to be provided as part of an accommodation for a qualified person with a disability.